SeldaBayman/Foodie--Fi-Case-Study/README.md

 Customers tend to upgrade to Annual Plans within the first 45 days after joining.
 The Basic Monthly plan has the largest customer base, while upgrades to Pro Monthly and Annual Plans require further incentives.
 Downgrade trends suggest pricing sensitivity among some customers, particularly between the Pro and Basic plans.
+Customers who engage frequently with premium content are more likely to remain subscribed to higher-tier plans, indicating a need for enhanced content offerings to improve retention in premium plans.
+Churn rates are highest in the first 60 days, suggesting that improving the onboarding experience and offering personalized incentives during this period could significantly reduce cancellations.
+A strong correlation between customer engagement and long-term retention highlights the importance of personalized campaigns to re-engage inactive users and drive loyalty.
+Finally, implementing flexible subscription options, such as a pause feature or loyalty rewards, could help retain customers facing price sensitivity or reduced platform usage.

 💻 Technologies Used
 SQL: Core analysis and data querying.